kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 [ 1 2 **4 5** 8 ] -> [ 1 2 **4 5** 8 ]

 [ 1 2 4 **5 8** ] -> [ 1 2 4 **5 8** ]
+`

-This is the same for the forth and fifth passes.
+This is the same for the fourth and fifth passes.

 #### Code
 ```swift